 Taking that concept one step further, purpose-driven people are among the most passionate and successful of all.
-We witnessed this during several impactful visits on this week’s trip.
+We witnessed this during several impactful visits on last month’s trip.

 The same can be said for Sarah Harris and her team at Incite, the cause marketing firm owned by Emmis Communications.
 They create marketing campaigns that positively impact communities.
 They bring brands and causes together.
 It was obvious that this work was much more than a job for the three team members that presented to us.

 They eliminated the home-less veteran problem in Austin through one of their campaigns.
 They provided bike helmets to 400 kids in another to reduce brain in-juries.
 And all the while, they grew revenue (and profit margins) for their company.
 Purpose-driven work is lucrative.

 Finally, we saw purpose-driven motives in our opening session with Dan Easton and Jason Holmes from Advocate Digital Media.
 When they developed their agency, they focused on the client above all else.
 They are motivated by delivering the best ROI and that often means buying competitive media.
 They have no problem doing that and they are one of the most successful small market agencies